goetz-markgraf/gamma-library/LEARN_GAMMA.md

 * else - equal to true, can be used in when expressions
 * at pos list – returns the &lt;pos&gt;th element of this list
 * at* pos list – returns the &lt;pos&gt;th element of this list or () if not existing
-* record property-list – creates a record from a list of pairs
-* r* property-list – creates a record from a list of pairs
 * copy-with property-list record – creates a new record based on &lt;record&gt; with changes from a list of pairs
 * get-properties record – returns all keys in this record as a list of strings
 * assert list-of-assertions – tests every assertion in the list of pairs, return false if any assertion fails